 “I don’t care.
 I’m not leaving her unprotected again.”
-Lucas growled getting angry now that no one seemed to understand he needed to be here.
+Atlas growled getting angry now that no one seemed to understand he needed to be here.

 “No one can hurt her now Mr. Graves.
 You’ll have another you will need to protect.”
 The mage said more firmly.

-Suddenly the old man knelt right by Lucas, much too close for his liking.
-He leaned down and whispered words in Lucas’ ear that he couldn’t understand but seemed like the most important thing he had ever been told.
+Suddenly the old man knelt right by Atlas, much too close for his liking.
+He leaned down and whispered words in Atlas’ ear that he couldn’t understand but seemed like the most important thing he had ever been told.

 Just as suddenly the man was gone and Atlas was alone with his sister once more.
 It happened so suddenly that the visit from the three men nearly seemed like a dream, something born of loneliness, more than truth.